renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 ```
 3. Interact with the protocol

-Now that you have a `RenegadeClient` and wallet set up, you can now interact with the Renegade protocol.
-See [below](#renegade-client) for more methods.
+Now that you have a `RenegadeClient` and wallet set up, you can interact with the Renegade protocol.
+See [below](#renegade-client) for more ways to interact with the protocol.

 ```js
 import { createPublicClient, createWalletClient, http} from 'viem'